Marc Kushner

 Marc Charles Kushner (born September 27, 1977) is an American architect, entrepreneur and author.
 He was a partner at the New York City based architecture firm Hollwich Kushner and co-founded Architizer.

 Early life and education

-The son of Lee Kushner and real estate developer Murray Kushner, Marc Kushner was raised Modern Orthodox Jewish in Livingston, New Jersey.
+The son of Lee Kushner and step-son of real estate developer Murray Kushner, Marc Kushner was raised Modern Orthodox Jewish in Livingston, New Jersey.
 Kushner graduated from The Frisch School before attending the University of Pennsylvania where he received a Bachelor of Arts, majoring in Political Science and Contemporary Vernacular Architecture as Cultural Artifact.
 Kushner then attended Harvard Graduate School of Design and received a Master of Architecture.